Going nuclear – LNG’s natural friend

 Back 10 steps: nuclear is out of favor.
 Since Fukushima – the world has understood that it’s better not to play god and split atoms.
 In the end, it is all way too dangerous.

-Utter greed of the operator’s managers which wanted to inflate their balance sheet through sales of power from a written off asset caused deprecated reactors to remain in operation.
+Utter greed of the operator’s managers who wanted to inflate their balance sheet through sales of power from a written-off asset caused deprecated reactors to remain in operation.
 This form of criminal behavior is not limited to Japan.
 But it could be prevented through clear rules and intrusive inspections.
 If handled properly, nuclear power is a very safe energy form as France and a couple of other countries prove well.

 Even better, there is a whole new generation of nuclear reactors under development that will revolutionize the trade.
-Smaller, much safer, cheaper and inherently flexible.
-A number of designs are under development from Hyperion through to the Toshiba design many of them supported by the DoE SMR /(Small Modular Reactors) initiative.
+Smaller, much safer, cheaper, and inherently flexible.
+Several designs are under development from Hyperion through to the Toshiba design many of them supported by the DoE SMR /(Small Modular Reactors) initiative.

-Old nuclear reactors meant building cooling towers at a river location, a very large concrete building and a custom made reactor at the location and a strong distribution grid to bring the electricity to the customer.
+Old nuclear reactors meant building cooling towers at a river location, a very large concrete building a custom-made reactor at the location, and a strong distribution grid to bring the electricity to the customer.

 One of those units would supply 20,000 homes with electricity and produce power for 5 years.
-Then its swapped for a new one end the old reactor is processed at the central facility again.
-They would as “off the shelf” as it gets in this trade and sold to utilities everywhere.
-They would also be invulnerable to terrorist attack as there is no control room or process to tamper with, and accessing it would involve digging a large hole – hardly the kind of activity that can be accomplished in a few hours and goes by unnoticed.
+Then it is swapped for a new one and the old reactor is processed at the central facility again.
+They would as “off the shelf” as it get in this trade and sold to utilities everywhere.
+They would also be invulnerable to terrorist attacks as there is no control room or process to tamper with, and accessing it would involve digging a large hole – hardly the kind of activity that can be accomplished in a few hours and goes by unnoticed.

 And herein lies the beauty of it all.
-I was never convinced that it was a good idea to do all this expensive liquefaction in the first place and then do nothing but regasify at the first occasion in order to blow Natural Gas (regasified LNG) into a gas turbine.
-LNG has properties so much superior to Natural Gas.
+I was never convinced that it was a good idea to do all this expensive liquefaction in the first place and then do nothing but regasify on the first occasion in order to blow Natural Gas (regasified LNG) into a gas turbine.
+LNG has properties that are much superior to Natural Gas.
 With LNG, Natural Gas becomes much more mobile.

 You don’t need the pipe anymore.
-It behaves very similarity to other liquid fuels.
-You can fill it in a tank, it has pretty good energy density and as a huge bonus, its cleaner than any other liquid you can have in your tank.
+It behaves very similarly to other liquid fuels.
+You can fill it in a tank, it has pretty good energy density, and as a huge bonus, it’s cleaner than any other liquid you can have in your tank.
 LNG is a perfect fuel for vehicles.
 Technically a bit more complex than diesel – admitted – but this is no problem at all if sensibly handled.

-Consequently, the world will need a huge lot more LNG and it would become a vastly better (cleaner) place in the process.
+Consequently, the world will need a huge lot more LNG and it will become a vastly better (cleaner) place in the process.
 Nuclear baseload power would free up much of the LNG currently produced for superior fuel use.
-Nuke power would hence help getting rid of 19th-century dirty diesel in order to ring in 21st century clean LNG.
+Nuke power would hence help get rid of 19th-century dirty diesel in order to ring in 21st-century clean LNG.
 I am lovin it.

 Leave a Reply